lorenzoa7/couple-wheel/README.md

 - Translation support (English, Portuguese and Spanish)
 - Theme selection for each player
 - Export and open a game (local storage)
+- Game configuration (play with the default values)

 ## 🎮 How to start